ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   task's `aggregator_endpoints` to which the AggregateInitializeReq is being sent.

-Let `[aggregator]` denote the helper's API endpoint.
-The leader sends a POST request to `[aggregator]/aggregate` with its AggregateInitializeReq message as the payload.
-The media type is "application/dap-aggregate-initialize-req".
+Let `{aggregator}` denote the helper's API endpoint.
+The leader sends a PUT request to `{aggregator}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` with its `AggregationJobInitReq` message as the payload.
+The media type is "application/dap-aggregation-job-init-req".

-#### Helper Initialization
+#### Helper Initialization {#aggregation-helper-init}

-Each helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregateInitializeReq` message from the leader.
+Each helper begins their portion of the aggregate initialization phase with the set of candidate report shares obtained in an `AggregationJobInitReq` message from the leader.
 It attempts to recover and validate the corresponding input shares similar to the leader, and eventually returns a response to the leader carrying a VDAF-specific message for each report share.